Family Dentistry Vienna, VA

 Yes, certain dental problems can be hereditary.
 You’re more prone to develop gum disease or have a misaligned bite if it’s something that runs in your family.
 Oral cancer is another thing that can be impacted by genetics.

-What are the differences between a family dentist, general dentist, and pediatric dentist?
+What are the differences between family, general, and pediatric dentists?

 We have a family dentist office.
 This means that we treat patients of all ages, including children.
-A general dentist treats most patients but doesn’t deal with children at all.
+A general dentist treats most patients but doesn’t deal with children.
 They’re only for adults and older patients.
-A pediatric dentist focuses especially on children, and may not treat adult patients.
+A pediatric dentist focuses especially on children and may not treat adult patients.

 Do I need to worry about my child’s baby teeth if they’re temporary?